koni123/TrafficLightDeployment/readme.md

 * Control unit manages the logic for using traffic lights
 * Traffic light service mimics the traffic lights and acts under control unit's commands
 * Database Service stores the traffic light statuses to database and can be queried for current status
+* UI is responsible for showing the current status of traffic lights.
+UI can be accessed at [localhost:5000](http://localhost:5000) when solution is running in Docker.
 * RabbitMQ messaging is used for queues between control unit and traffic lights.
 * PostgreSQL is used to store traffic light statuses into database (only max 10 minutes of history)